 Sticking to a strict vegan diet cultivates different types of bacteria that can help lower inflammation in the gut and may have other benefits such as boosting metabolism (30).

-In October 2019, Lewis Hamilton told his Instagram followers that embracing veganism is the “only way to truly save our planet” (31).
+Lewis Hamilton once told his Instagram followers that embracing veganism is the “only way to truly save our planet” (31).

 Further research suggests that if the world went vegan it could save eight million human lives by 2050, reduce greenhouse gas emissions by two thirds, lead to healthcare-related savings, and avoid climate damages of $1.5 trillion.
 (33).